thelfer/madnex/docs/web/mfront-behaviours-storage.md

 [^1]: See the documentation of the `@Material` keyword.
 Those restrictions mostly states that the material' name must be a valid `C++` identifier.

-For the exploration of a `madnex` files, the list of material identifiers shall be accessible as an attribute of the root directory.

 ## About behaviour identifiers